junghan0611/spacemacs/CONTRIBUTING.md

 2. For complex PRs (big refactoring, etc):

-    -   Squash only the commits with uninteresting changes like typos, syntax fixes, etc... and keep the important and *isolated* steps in different commits.
+    -   Squash only the commits with uninteresting changes like typos, syntax fixes, etc… and keep the important and *isolated* steps in different commits.

     Those PRs are *merged* and explicitly *not fast-forwarded*.

 ### Commit messages

-Write commit messages according to adapted [Tim Pope\'s guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html):
+Write commit messages according to adapted [Tim Pope's guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html):

--   Use present tense and write in the imperative: \"Fix bug\", not
+-   Use present tense and write in the imperative: "Fix bug", not "fixed bug" or "fixes bug".
-    \"fixed bug\" or \"fixes bug\".
 -   Start with a capitalized, short (72 characters or less) summary, followed by a blank line.
 -   If necessary, add one or more paragraphs with details, wrapped at 72